Department of the Interior

 Please be aware that the DOI Veterans Employment Program Office is not a hiring office and therefore, unable to accept unsolicited resumes or conduct interviews for jobs.
 We will, however, answer any veteran employment-related questions; explain career opportunities within DOI; provide you tools and resources to assist you with your Federal resume; and, provide guidance on the Federal employment application process.
 When soliciting for non-competitive consideration, DOI will advertise those positions through the Feds Hire Vets Facebook page.

-Prior to applying to any position we recommend that you first determine what federal positions you would qualify for based on your military experience or education.
-To do so first go to the Military Skills Translator Tool located at www.mil2fedjobs.com which will allow you to cross reference Federal Positions related to your military occupational specialty.
-In addition to identifying those positions that are related to your military occupation it will provide you with links to current open vacancies in that field that you can apply to.
-You can then narrow your search to specific locations or other criteria within USAJOBS.
+Prior to applying to any position, we recommend that you first determine what Federal position(s) you would qualify for based on your military experience and/or education.
+To do so, first go to the Military Skills Translator Tool located at http://www.mil2fedjobs.com (external link) which will allow you to cross reference Federal Positions related to your military occupational specialty.
+In addition to identifying those positions that are related to your military occupation, it will provide you with links to current open vacancies in that field that you may apply to.
+You can also narrow your search to specific locations or other criteria within USAJOBS.